xiongyf-kuma/Homepage/index.md

 After fighting with the notorious negative sign problem for five years, I have tried to understand its origin and made the first attempt to solve the Wigner equation on the 12-D phase space, with both developments in particle generation and annihilation.
 But it still has a long way to go before touching the limit of the particle method.

-Currently, I am trying to extend the basic idea of the proposed particle method to solve high-dimensional PDEs in mathematical finance and to understand the omplex interactions among multiple assets.
+Currently, I am trying to extend the basic idea of the proposed particle method to solve high-dimensional PDEs in mathematical finance and to understand the complex interactions among multiple assets.

 * * *